-Many families and their friends mark the holiday with a special Mother’s Day tea.
-While your favorite tea room is closed right now, there’s no need to cancel when you can host a virtual tea party.
 In your virtual invitations, ask everyone to have their favorite pot of tea, finger sandwiches or bite-sized desserts ready when the party starts — and to use the beautiful china they’ve been saving for a fancy occasion.
 However, even though the plates are fancy, your attire doesn’t necessarily have to be.
 Your dress code can be anything from PJs to the spring dress you’ve been waiting all year to wear.

 As host, you’ll set the mood with a table decorated with your favorite tea set, and perhaps schedule a few fun games to play.
 A classic game like bingo translates to virtual parties easily (search online for bingo card generators to make it even simpler), or get creative by asking guests to make a stylish tea party hat out of whatever they can find in their home right now.

-Far-flung family can join in on the fun with an impromptu reunion over a virtual brunch.
+Far-flung family can join in on the fun with an impromptu reunion over a virtual Mother’s Day brunch.
 Invite guests to join you on Zoom after they’ve prepped their favorite brunch dish.
 Make it a “BYOB” virtual invitation by asking guests to make their favorite alcoholic or non-alcoholic drink (or pour a glass of champagne), then share the recipe for what they’re sipping.

 “Moor Heather” by Anthropologie for Paperless Post

-Gather her favorite people for a toast-off
+Gather her people for a Zoom toast

-Share memories over a candlelight dinner
+Share memories of the year over dinner

 This virtual Mother’s Day party couldn’t be sweeter.
 Make her favorite recipe (or a recipe that replicates a favorite dish growing up), light a few candles, and join her for a dinner party.
 Then, ask her to bring out the family photo albums to reminisce about her favorite memories.